 In our cooperative 3+2 Engineering Program, you'll earn two bachelor’s degrees in five years.
 Spend the first three years on LVC's campus getting your bachelor of science degree in chemistry, computer & data science, or physics.
 Then add two additional years at another accredited institution, such as Penn State or Case Western Reserve University, to complete an engineering degree.

-Students will gain a strong foundation in mathematics and science by addressing real-world questions through challenging coursework and practical learning experiences.
+Gain a strong foundation in mathematics and science by addressing real-world questions through challenging coursework and practical learning experiences.
 Recent graduates are working at such places as Procter & Gamble, the Department of Defense, and the United Space Alliance.

 - Engineering majors benefit from close personal interaction with their faculty, and from the College’s strong Science and Mathematics programs.
-These advantages, in combination with strong engineering programs at cooperating universities (currently Case Western Reserve University and Pennsylvania State University), provide for an ideal foundation for an engineering career.

 - Though students can go to any accredited engineering school, LVC has cooperative agreements with Pennsylvania State University at University Park and Case Western Reserve University in Cleveland.
 For requirements and the list of engineering majors available for LVC students at Penn State and Case Western, see Cooperating Programs and Advising.
 Note: Not all engineering majors at Penn State are available on the 3+2 Engineering Program.

 Dr. David Lyons, mathematical sciences, and Dr. Scott Walck, physics, work with students to study the ways in which the "quantum advantage" of systems of tangled particles can perform computing and communications tasks that outperform the most powerful existing supercomputers.